Tetrada32/EncryptedNotesApp/README.md

 # 🔐 Encrypted Notes App
-*Test task by Danil Gahov
+*Demo task by Danil Gahov

 **Encrypted Notes App** is your new best friend when it comes to securely managing your personal notes! 📝✨